4 of our favourite Peak District Waterfalls

 Padley Gorge walking route

-There is a 9.5-km circular trail that begins near Stoney Middleton and is considered moderately challenging.
+A 9.5-km circular trail begins near Stoney Middleton and is considered moderately challenging.
 It takes an average of 3 hours to complete.
-It’s a popular trail with hikers, bikers, dog walkers and runners.
+It’s a popular trail with hikers, bikers, dog walkers, and runners.
 The waterfalls are great to see after heavy rain.
 However, it can become slippy after rain, so take caution and wear appropriate footwear.
-This route is unsuitable for pushchairs; however, it is close to the Longshaw Estate, with pram-friendly trails.
-You can follow the entire route here.
+This route is unsuitable for pushchairs but is close to the Longshaw Estate, with pram-friendly trails.

-Pub near to Padley Gorge Waterfall in the Peak District.
+Padley Gorge Peak District.

 Parking for Padley Gorge